 And this is where you go from amateur to professional.
 I’ve tried to organize this thing before, but it just never stuck.
-I purchased these two trays from Marshalls for $7.99 a piece.
+I purchased these two drawer trays to house all the clutter.

 And because I knew one little crooked tray or slip of the organizer could be our downfall, I used these little velcro fasteners in each corner of the trays.
 They don’t go anywhere, but I can remove them if needed.

 And then the fun part.
 I went through alllll those random items and chose the things I know we use on a daily basis.
 Because I did this before school started, I was able to find a couple of matchy matchy items just for the fun of it.

 I held off on writing this post so I could report about its success.
 I am happy to inform that everything is still in place and no children have been harmed in the process.
 Shocked?
 Yeah, me too.

 Obviously, your daily necessities might look a little different from ours (Chapstick obsession, anyone?), but I can’t recommend this process enough.
 It has definitely helped with homework, bill-paying, last minute hair fixes, removal of tags… Well, you get it.

 Junk Drawer Necessities